cjonesdev/docker-amazonlinux-lamp/README.md

 * MongoDB 3.4

 - http and https (unsigned)
-- remote access for MySQL and MongoDB
+- remote access for MySQL, MongoDB and Memcached

 ## Getting Started